kevinhillinger/OCPScale/docs/hybridcloud/identity/02-adconnect-features.md

 **Pass-through Authentication is a tenant-level feature.
 Turning it on affects the sign-in for users across all the managed domains in your tenant.**

-## Task 2: Test Pass-through Authentication
+## 2. Test Pass-through Authentication

 Follow these instructions to verify that you have enabled Pass-through Authentication correctly: